katydecorah/katydecorah.github.io/notes/_posts/2023-11-17-am-i-doing-it-right.md

 - **&ldquo;How do you stay up-to-date?&rdquo;** Next time you are in the same space as someone in your industry, consider asking this question to learn from how they learn.
 Chances are you will learn a new source for information or validate your current learning path.

 - **How are others doing it?** After checking out trusted documentation to get a sense for the patterns, search for tutorials on your subject.
 Tutorials on personal sites are a gift as they can often provide raw feedback and examples that may more closely match your use case.
-You'll want to consider the author's background before implementing their solutions.
-If they share their code with a repository, check to see if they have tests and how their tests are structured, this can give a hint into their familiarity with the technology.
+You'll want to use the tutorial's material thoughtfully and consider finding an additional source to help verify content.

 And once you have learned something new, you should consider writing about it.